juuliasantala/meraki_site_provisioning/README.md

 This Git repository includes the code that is covered in the Cisco Live Melbourne 2022 Ligthning Talk.

+**NOTE!
+THIS README IS STILL WORK IN PROGRESS, PLEASE COME BACK IN COUPLE OF DAYS FOR THE FINAL INSTRUCTIONS ON HOW TO RUN THE CODE!**
+The code itself is ready, if you are experienced with Python, feel free to try it out already now :)

 **Content**
 - [Prerequisities to run this code]()
 - [Running the code]()